Skip to main content

 Use metrics to monitor node performance

-To enable the Prometheus monitoring and alerting service to access Hyperledger Besu metrics, use the --metrics-enabled option.
+To enable the Prometheus monitoring and alerting service to access Besu metrics, use the --metrics-enabled option.
 Use Grafana to visualize the collected data.
 See the sample Besu Full Grafana dashboard.

 The Besu example networks have monitoring with Prometheus and Grafana configured.